americanexpress/one-app-ducks/README.md

     // from the matched module rather than a complete HTML page
     renderTextOnly: new Map({
       setTextOnly: Boolean, // Indicates if HTML tags should be removed from the HTML response
-      tagReplacement: String, // Replace html tags with the character passed to this option.
+      htmlTagReplacement: String, // Replace html tags with the character passed to this option.
-      allowedTags: List, // List of HTML tags that should not be removed from the HTML response }),
+      allowedHtmlTags: List, // List of HTML tags that should not be removed from the HTML response }),
   }),
   // ...